kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 ###### Are there any tests for feature enablement/disablement?

 Yes, testing will be added for parity of watch cache behavior with RangeStream on and off.
+Skew against an etcd without `RangeStream` is covered by unit tests that inject an `Unimplemented` response and assert kube-apiserver falls back to paginated `Range`, plus manual verification against older etcd binaries.

 ### Rollout, Upgrade and Rollback Planning

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-- **etcd does not support `RangeStream`.** kube-apiserver detects `Unimplemented` and falls back to paginated list.
-No impact on running workloads.
-- **etcd compacts the pinned revision mid-stream.** kube-apiserver surfaces `ErrCompacted` to the cacher, which retries initialization.
-This is identical to a paginated list racing compaction.
-Watches that were already established are unaffected.
+No known failure modes.

 ###### What specific metrics should inform a rollback?